BCAN Logo BCAN (Bristol Christian Action Network)

 Introduction

 You don't have to be an evangelist to be able to share what you believe with other people.
-Every Christian can do this in a way that is clear, simple and attractive; that is natural and comfortable for you; and is enjoyable for the people you talk with.
+Every Christian can do this in a way that is clear, simple and attractive; in a way that is natural and comfortable for you, and is enjoyable for the people you talk with.

 You might be surprised by how much your faith is strengthened when you are able to be honest about what you believe, when you can communicate it confidently and attractively, and when you are not worried about the questions people might ask you.

-The seminar will be led by Paul Hazelden, General Manager of Crisis Centre Ministries.
+The seminar will be led by Paul Hazelden.
 Paul has been training people in different methods of evangelism since 1982, and has worked with a number of churches and evangelistic organisations.
-Much of the seminar material was developed while he was working for Open Air Campaigners.
+Much of the seminar material was developed while he was working for Open Air Campaigners, but the main focus is on helping people have constructive one-to-one conversations.

 What is Covered

-• They don't know what to say.
-If you can't summarise the gospel message in one minute, you probably can't explain it clearly enough.
+• They are not confident about what to say when they do start talking.
+If you can't summarise the gospel message in under a minute, you probably can't explain it clearly when you have an hour.

 • They are afraid they will not be able to answer the questions that arise.
-What do you say about pain, other religions, evolution and the Crusades?
+What do you say about suffering, other religions, evolution, the Crusades and contradictions in the Bible?

-It will enable you to talk with other people about what you believe, and to be confident that you are both telling them about a God of love and demonstrating God's love in the way you treat them.
+Most importantly, it will not just enable you to talk with other people about what you believe - you can be confident that you are not only telling them about a God of love but also demonstrating God's love in the way you interact with them.

 If you are not a Christian, it will reassure you that the Christians you know should not be attempting to pressurise or manipulate you into anything - and if you feel that they are doing this, you can do something constructive about it.